Harle Syke: The mills

 'Harle Syke Shed, the next mill to open in 1858, has an interesting history, not so much for the architecture but the means by which it was financed over the 150 years of its existence.
-The Haggate Joint Stock Commercial Company was a collaborative venture set up under Sir Robert Peel's Joint Stock Companies Act of 1844.
+The Haggate Joint Stock Commercial Company was a collaborative venture set up under Sir Robert Peel's Joint Stock Companies Act 1844.
 64 wage-earning men and women signed the deed of settlement and agreed to take up one £10 share paying a one shilling deposit.
 Two thirds of them were weavers.
 Though co-operative in name, the company structure was structured to make profit, and the companies like this that did make it through the downturn of 1857, and the severe recession caused by the Cotton Famine of 1862–63, were more severe employers than the private family businesses.
 Shares were traded, and dividend paid, and the shareholders often contributed unpaid work to keep the business as well as having unlimited liability for the companies debts.
 In effect they were running two businesses, protecting the capital assets that were the buildings, boilers and engine, and then manufacturing and trading in cotton cloth.
 The five elected directors had a great deal of discretion on how and how long the business should operate.

 In 1865, the company was reorganised.
 The Haggate Joint Stock Commercial Company became solely a room and power company.
 The looms were disposed of to the shareholders, each receiving a pro-rata allocation.
 In 1865, the property company appears to have achieved steady growth and was expanded in the 1860s and 1880s.
 The producer partnerships that were formed when the looms were allocated consolidated, and shares in the room and power 'walls' company were traded resulting in a smaller number of shareholders with larger investments.
 There were seven 'producer partnerships' in 1865.